 If you want to take advantage of the Streamlined Filing Procedures, we encourage you to act quickly.
 The IRS is lenient toward those who come forward voluntarily, but if they notice your non-compliance before you have taken action, they are much less sympathetic.
 The IRS closure of the Offshore Voluntary Disclosure Program could signal an era of IRS leniency is coming to an end and the Streamlined Filing Procedures may close at any time.

-So, you’ve determined that you qualify for the Streamlined Filing Procedures.
+So, you’ve determined that you qualify for the Streamlined Foreign Offshore Procedures.
 What’s next?
 Below is an outline of each step you need to take in order to file under this program.